marcbachmann/muemit/README.md

 # muemit

 An tiny EventEmitter implementation that imitates the node.js EventEmitter API.
-Meant to run in the browser - at a size of 632bytes (minified & gzipped).
+Meant to run in the browser - at a size of 839bytes (minified & gzipped).

 ## API

 ### Initialization
 ```
-var EventEmitter = require('dynemitter')
+var EventEmitter = require('muemit')
 var emitter = new EventEmitter()
 ```